 How about a few fun finds from other places?
 Here are my favorites.

 There are also quite a few great freebies on TPT that I’d like to share.
 I will link those up at the beginning of the linky list below and pin them on this Pinterest board.
 Can you picture what a fun week this would be for your students?

 What ideas do you have for bears?
-Feel free to share in the comments, link up your freebie, or blog about it and link up your post.
-Then, we'll all have...A Beary Good Bear Week!
+Feel free to share in the comments.
+Then, we’ll all have…A Beary Good Bear Week!